yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 }
 {code}

-Constructing the notify container that uses the {{SimpleListener}} class as the event listener, and starting it.
+Constructing the notify container that uses the `SimpleListener` class as the event listener, and starting it.

 {code:java}
 ISpaceProxy spaceProxy = // either create the SpaceProxy or obtain a reference to it